Everardo Zapata Santillana: Coquito

-Family
+Personal life

-He has five children (four boys and one girl) and ten grandchildren.
-His youngest grandchild, a three-year-old girl, is currently learning how to read with "Coquito".
+Zapata has five children (four boys and one girl) and ten grandchildren.
+His youngest grandchild, a three-year-old girl, is currently learning how to read with Coquito.

 Honors

 The Peruvian Department of Education has honored Zapata with the Palmas Magisteriales, its highest teaching award, with the topmost degree of "Amauta".
-Also, the Mayor of Arequipa awarded him the City’s Cultural Gold Medal, and he has been made Honorary Professor by The University of Santa Maria, a Roman Catholic university in Arequipa.
+Also, the Mayor of Arequipa awarded him the city's Cultural Gold Medal, and he has been made Honorary Professor by The University of Santa Maria, a Roman Catholic university in Arequipa.
 He has also received a Gold Medal from the Arequipa Regional Government.